|

 Has had an interest in aviation since childhood, collecting articles and taking photos at airports and air shows whenever he could.

-His photographs and articles are regularly published in local and international journals and aviation magazines.
+in local and international journals and aviation magazines.

 He also acts as a consultant to various print, radio, TV and internet journalists and investigative programmes.